ederign/uberfire-docs/docs/gettingStarted/improvingYourFirstApp.md

 #Improving your first App
 In this session, we will create some basic Uberfire components aiming to give you an idea of how Uberfire works.
 For now, doesn’t pay to much attention to new terms and concepts that we will present, it’s time to only have fun.
-The Uberfire Architeture and details of how everything glues together will be presented in the [Tutorial](../tutorial/tutorial.md).
+The Uberfire Architeture and details of how everything glues together will be presented in the [Tutorial](../tutorial/tutorial.md) section.

 ## Felling Uberfire
 Let’s change our App so we can get a better feel for how Uberfire workbench perspectives and panels fit together.